GAFS - COVID-19 Updates

 In the meantime, we will continue to track COVID-19 case figures, vaccination rates, and travel restrictions, and we will disseminate this information to prospective students via this webpage and via email updates through our 2022 Mailing List.
 Here is a graphic showing the 7-day rolling average of new cases per 100k in Ireland, in the UK (our nearest neighbour), and in the USA and Canada, the two countries where most of our students come from:

 The Irish government currently requires all passengers arriving into Ireland to have a negative or ‘not detected’ COVID-19 RT-PCR test not more than 72 hours before their arrival in Ireland.
-Passengers arriving from all non-EU/EEA countries are requested to restrict their movements for 14 days and, furthermore, mandatory 12-day hotel quarantine remains in place for all travellers arriving from six South American countries, and for all travellers arriving from any country without a valid negative PCR test, though fully vaccinated travellers may seek an exemption from the mandatory hotel quarantine requirement.
-Canada and the USA were on Ireland’s mandatory hotel quarantine list for several months, but were removed from the list on 18 June and 28 May respectively.
+Passengers arriving from all non-EU/EEA countries are requested to restrict their movements for 14 days but the mandatory 12-day hotel quarantine system has been wound down.
+Canada and the USA were on Ireland’s mandatory hotel quarantine list for several months, but were removed from the list on 18 June 2021 and 28 May 2021 respectively.

-After a slow start, the Irish vaccination programme is running very well and the percentage of residents now fully vaccinated has recently surpassed comparable vaccination rates in the USA, the UK, Canada, and the EU average.
+After a slow start, the Irish vaccination programme is running very well and the percentage of residents now fully vaccinated has surpassed comparable vaccination rates in the USA, the UK, and the EU average.
+The vaccination booster programme is also running well, with about half of vaccinated adults already boosted, and vaccinations for children aged 5 to 11 will start soon.

 With regard to the procedures we may adopt for the summer, we are considering our options on several fronts: